netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

    To make sure the time threshold works as expected, the server time needs to be set correctly.
 Check for any offsets due to daylight saving time or differing time zones.
 Adjust the cut off time setting to compensate, if needed.

+* *Enable No Neighbour Delivery*: The customer can request that the shipment is not delivered to a neighbour.
+Select *Yes* to offer this service in the checkout.
+* *No Neighbour Delivery handling additional charge (handling fee)*: This amount will be added to the shipping cost if the service is used.
+Use a decimal point, not comma.
+The gross amount must be entered here (incl.
+VAT).
+Enter ``0`` for no additional charge.
+* *No Neighbour Delivery handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
+You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.
+* *Enable GoGreen Plus*: The customer can book climate-neutral shipping.
+Select *Yes* to offer this service in the checkout.

+  .. admonition:: Note

+     If default commissioning (*Standardbeauftragung*) is enabled in the DHL business customer portal, GoGreen Plus is applied automatically to all shipments regardless of this setting.
+This is the recommended way to enable GoGreen Plus for all orders.

+* *GoGreen Plus handling additional charge (handling fee)*: This amount will be added to the shipping cost if the service is used.
+* *GoGreen Plus handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
+You can use the placeholder ``$1`` for the fee amount.
+* *Enable Closest Drop Point (CDP)*: The customer can choose delivery to the nearest DHL drop point instead of home delivery.
+This service is available for eligible EU countries only (AT, BE, BG, DK, FI, FR, HU, PL, SE).
+When CDP is selected, the recipient's email address is automatically included in the shipment data.
+* *CDP handling additional charge (handling fee)*: This amount will be added to the shipping cost if the service is used.
+* *CDP handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
+You can use the placeholder ``$1`` for the fee amount.

 .. raw:: pdf